faiface/par-lang/docs/src/quality_of_life/pipes.md

 ```

 The pipe feeds the value on the left into the **first argument** of the
 function on the right.
-Nothing else changes.
-The second snippet above is
+Nothing else changes — the two version above do
-exactly the same as the first one.
+the exact same thing.

 ## Expression semantics